Mr-Precise/ALVR-temp/README.md

 * **Bugs from this fork should be reported** [**here**](https://github.com/Mr-Precise/ALVR-temp/issues), not to the original author.
 * Original author [**alvr-org/ALVR**](https://github.com/alvr-org/ALVR)

+### 2025: I don't have a VR headset anymore.
+No VR - No updates.

 ---

 Stream VR games from your PC to your headset via Wi-Fi.